Graphic Design Ideas Generator Gfxdigitational

 Graphic Design Ideas Generator Gfxdigitational isn’t magic.
 It’s just less friction.

-I’ve watched designers stare at blank screens for hours.
-You know that feeling.
-That panic when you need to design (but) all you have is noise.
+I’ve watched designers stare at blank screens for hours, frozen.
+That panic’s real.
+You need to design something, anything, but all you’ve got is noise in your head.

 Graphic Design Ideas Generator Gfxdigitational fixes that.